 The Census Bureau divides up the U.S. into four regions: Northeast, South, Midwest and West.
 These regions are further divided into nine divisions.

-Median household income for each region and division of the U.S.
+In this table, you’ll find the median household income for each region and division of the U.S. in 2020, the latest year that data were available.

 |East North Central||$61,548|